-Sacred Spaces requires its Board Members and all Supervisors known as “Leaders” to non-anonymously report possible harassment, misconduct, or prohibited behaviors that they hear about, observe, suspect, or otherwise become aware of.
-No Leader may ignore or fail to report conduct that violates or may violate this policy.
+Sacred Spaces requires its Board Members and all Supervisors to non-anonymously report possible harassment, misconduct, or prohibited behaviors that they hear about, observe, suspect, or otherwise become aware of.
+These individuals may not ignore or fail to report conduct that violates or may violate this policy.
 See Prohibited Conduct section.

 Shira Berkovits (she/her)President and CEO (646) 481-1088 |